teetsjeremy/fullstack-project/README.md

 # Fullstack-Project

 I have created this website as a project for my Fullstack with Django module.
 It is an e-commerce site.
 I chose to do this type of application for the dual purpose of creating a site for my wife to sell her quilts on as well.
-The email and shopping functions don't actually work at this time, simply because they aren't needed yet.
-All of the frameworks are in place, just disabled.

 ## UX